Véanse las recomendaciones en: Name your gem.

 functionality to another gem, follow both of the rules above.
 For

-adds HTTP digest authentication to
+example, net-http-digest_auth adds HTTP digest authentication to

-.
-The user will require net/http/digest_auth
+net/http.
+The user will require net/http/digest_auth to use the

-extension (in class Net::HTTP::DigestAuth
+extension (in class Net::HTTP::DigestAuth).

 OS X and Windows have case-insensitive filesystems by default.
 Users may mistakenly require files from a gem using uppercase letters which will be non-portable if they move it to a non-windows or OS X system.
 While this will mostly be a newbie mistake we don’t need to be confusing them more than necessary.